apache/spark/common/network-common/src/main/java/org/apache/spark/network/crypto/README.md

 - INIV: initialization vector used to initialize the input channel of the client.
 - OUTIV: initialization vector used to initialize the output channel of the client.

-The server expects a response to its challenge in the same format as the one expected by the client.
+At this point the server considers the client to be authenticated, and will try to decrypt any data further sent by the client using the session key.

 Default Algorithms